boopathi/gm-loader/README.md

 # gm-loader

+A image loader with some extras.

+Provides image metadata from [GraphicsMagick](https://github.com/aheckmann/gm)

 ## Installation and usage

 Make sure you have [ImageMagick](http://www.imagemagick.org/) and [GraphicsMagick](http://www.graphicsmagick.org/) installed.
 On OSX, you can just do